SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 ### LocalDB

-* If you do not have a SQL Server instance installed in your server environment, the SysKit installation will offer to **install SQL Server Express 2012 LocalDB** \(free license\) automatically.
+* If you do not have a SQL Server instance installed in your server environment, the Syskit installation will offer to **install SQL Server Express 2012 LocalDB** \(free license\) automatically.
 * It provides the necessary SQL Server infrastructure, enabling the application to use the database without any complex configuration.

 ## Improvements